jcg5g9/SMB_Genomics/README.md

 <b>Find the article here</b>: <a href="url">https://onlinelibrary.wiley.com/doi/10.1002/ece3.9370</a>

-<b>Citation here</b>: Gunn, J. C., Berkman, L. K.,Koppelman, J., Taylor, A. T., Brewer, S. K., Long, J. M., &Eggert, L. S. (2022).
-Genomic divergence, local adaptation,and complex demographic history may inform managementof a popular sportfish species complex.
-Ecology and Evolution, 12, e9370.
+<b>Citation here</b>: Gunn, J. C., Berkman, L. K., Koppelman, J., Taylor, A. T., Brewer, S. K., Long, J. M., & Eggert, L. S. (2022).
+Genomic divergence, local adaptation, and complex demographic history may inform management of a popular sportfish species complex. <i>Ecology and Evolution</i>, 12, e9370.

 ## Project: Population genomic analysis of Smallmouth Bass and Neosho Bass in the Central Interior Highlands
 We investigated the extent of genomic divergence, local directional selection, and admixture between the Smallmouth Bass (<i>Micropterus dolomieu</i>) and the Neosho Bass (<i>M. velox</i>) in the Central Interior Highlands (CIH) ecoregion of central north America.
 Specifically, we used ddRADseq data to assessed the phylogenomic relationship between and within species, characterizing inter- and intraspecific diversity and SNPs potentially under local directional selection at the population level.
-Additionally, we inferred the relative timing of admxiture in Neosho Bass streams where there is known introgressive hybridization with Smallmouth Bass to understand the influence of natural, historic geographic factors on mixing (stream capture or transient flooding) vs. anthropogenic factors (i.e., non-native introductions through stocking), which is known to have occurred widely in these economically valuable species.
+Additionally, we inferred the relative timing of admixture in Neosho Bass streams where there is known introgressive hybridization with Smallmouth Bass to understand the influence of natural, historic geographic factors on mixing (stream capture or transient flooding) vs. anthropogenic factors (i.e., non-native introductions through stocking), which is known to have occurred widely in these economically valuable species.
 We ultimately hoped to provide novel insights into the diversity of endemic, ecologically important and popular sport fish in the CIH.

 ## General information on repository structure
 This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Gunn et al. (2022).
 In the home directory of the repository (SMB_Genomics), you will find a README.md file (the source script for this information), the R Project file (SMB_Genomics.Rproj), a .gitignore file, and 7 different "analysis" directories, each of which corresponds with a specific analysis conducted in our study: